 Now you need to adhere it to the blank material for your wood sign.
-Using glue (Preferably a spray glue – You can get at your local hardware store or craft store) place on the blank material you want the shape cut out on and wipe for a tight seal.
+Using glue (Preferably spray glue – You can get it at your local hardware store or craft store) place it on the blank material you want the shape cut out on and wipe it for a tight seal.
 It doesn’t need to be perfect but most of the lines or bubbles need to be wiped flat.

-Now you have your layout, stencil or template shape on the material for your wood sign layouts.
+Now you have your layout, stencil, or template shape on the material for your wood sign layouts.
 How do you cut it out?
 That is the next step.

 Cutting Out The Layout Shape On Your Material

 Cutting out the layout letters, stencils, and templates depending on the material you use.
 As mentioned above there are several different materials you can use for the letters, stencils, and templates.

 - Cardboard – If you are looking to use cardboard you can use scissors to cut out the shapes.